Spitfire Studio Strings Professional by Spitfire Audio Review

 Combining Symphonic and Studio Versions

-The studio library is intimate, private and dry.
+The studio library is intimate, private, and dry.
 You may think TV, producing music, and ads are a good fit for Studio Libraries and a Symphonic library for epicness.
-The studio version is more defined and combining that with the more epic libraries.
-The result could be an epic score with some detailed voicing, just add some reverb, compression and mastering effect tools.
+The studio version is more defined and combines that with the more epic libraries.
+The result could be an epic score with some detailed voicing, just add some reverb, compression, and mastering effect tools.

-User interface & Usability
+Spitfire Studio Strings Professional User interface & Usability

 With the included Ostinatum feature you can create rhythmic patterns.
 Results are best with short articulations.
 It is all very tiny (see above) and you can think about it as a mixture between a limited sequencer and arpeggiator.
 The design asks for a tutorial video on how to use it.

 Spitfire Studio Strings Professional is an ideal virtual string instrument for soundtrack composers and music producers looking for a complete, authoritative collection of strings in one package.

 The included musical articulations are wide-ranging, beautifully recorded in Lyndhurst Hall at Air Studios London, and performed by an elite team of the top sessions.

 - Spitfire Studio Strings Professional is a great choice for a composer who needs further control over the resulting sound of their strings